-- Then add the cubed cold butter and using a pastry cutter or your hands, cut the butter into the flour until resembles course crumbs.
+- To the flour mixture add the cubed cold butter and using a pastry cutter or your hands, cut the butter into the flour until it resembles coarse crumbs.

-- Add the lemon zest along with the milk and vanilla.
+- Add the lemon zest along with the wet ingredients: milk and vanilla.
 I add the vanilla to the milk and pour them in together.

 - Stir it together just until the dough starts to come together.

-- Place the dough on a parchment lined baking sheet and gently pat into a 8 inch circle about an inch or so thick.
+- Place the dough on prepared baking sheet and gently pat into a 8 inch circle about an inch or so thick.

-- Using a dough cutter, pizza cutter or sharp knife, cut the dough into 8 even triangles.
+- Using a dough cutter, bench scraper, pizza cutter or sharp knife, cut the dough into 8 even triangles.

-- Arrange the triangles on the baking sheet leaving at least 2 inches between them.
+- Arrange the triangles on the sheet pan leaving at least 2 inches between them.

-- Sprinkle the tops of the scones with some extra sugar or coarse sugar.
+- Sprinkle the tops of each scones with some extra sugar or coarse sugar.
 This step is optional but it makes the scones have a nice crust on top.

-- Bake the scones in a 375°F preheated oven for 15-18 minutes until the scones are golden brown on the bottom and edges.
+- Bake the scones for 15-18 minutes until the scones are golden brown on the bottom and edges.

 Tips for the BEST Scones